 How are you responding to the choices that you have made?
 What are you doing to adapt and maintain your accountability when your initial efforts are not what is expected?
 How will you empower yourself to carry forward and handle situations that are not always positive?
 Responsibility is the ownership that you take in order to succeed at accountability.
 It is important to realize that just as you are part of a company's or workplace's rowing team you are also your own rower.
 Make the decision to put your oar in the water for the right reasons and I will assure you that your purpose and direction will be one of a confident and competent rower, capable of handling any ship you need to power.

 by, Dan Beatty

-In our ever changing world, the choices that we make shape the present and our future.
+In our ever changing world, the choices that we make shapes the present and our future.
 Our past has happened.
 We choose to either learn from it (positive) or abandon it in hopes of some non-correlated reasoning (negative).
 Yet, where we go from this point forward will make all the difference in what we will become.

 Choices, in and of themselves, are not difficult.
 Knowing how to make the right choice requires having a skill-set that will lead you to the best plausible outcome.
 Understanding why we make choices and their expected outcomes has a relevant purpose.
 Faced with no choices and the inability to decide, a person lacks the capacity to function within their environment.
 Realizing that choices are required in order to function, we must be equipped with the ability to make complete and relevant choices.